AdershMohan10/Student-Placement-Prediction-System/README.md

 📌 Project Overview

-The Student Placement Prediction System is a machine learning project that predicts whether a student will get placed based on their academic performance, work experience, and demographic attributes.
+The Student Placement Prediction System is a data science and machine learning project designed to predict whether a student will get placed based on academic performance, work experience, and other profile attributes.
+The project combines Python-based data analysis and machine learning with Power BI dashboarding to deliver both predictive insights and visual analytics.

-This project demonstrates an end-to-end data science workflow including data preprocessing, visualization, machine learning modeling, and evaluation.
+This project was developed as a course-level main Data Science project and follows an end-to-end pipeline: data preprocessing, visualization, model building, evaluation, and dashboard creation.

-🎯 Objectives

-Analyze factors affecting student placements

-Build predictive machine learning models

-Compare multiple models using standard evaluation metrics

-Create insights suitable for dashboards and business decisions

-📊 Dataset
+📂 Dataset

-Source: Publicly available student placement dataset (MBA students)

-Records: 215 students

-Features include:
+Source: Kaggle (Campus Placement Dataset)

+Size: 215 records, 15 features

+Target Variable: status (Placed / Not Placed)

+Key Features:

 Academic scores (SSC, HSC, Degree, MBA)